-One of the best uses of the Google Home Hub, or any another Smart Display (Lenovo's or the JBL Link View), is as a smart digital photo album.
-I've already shared with you the steps to set this up plus tips to make the most of Live Albums, but there are a few new hidden capabilities that make it easier to interact with the photos once they're showing on your Smart Display.
+One of the best uses of the Google Nest Hub, Hub Max, or any third-party Smart Display (Lenovo, JBL, etc...), is as a smart digital photo album.
+I've already shared with you the steps to set up the photo frame plus tips to make the most of Live Albums, but there are a few new hidden capabilities that make it easier to interact with the photos once they're showing on your Smart Display.
 In this post, I'll explain how you can ask where and when a photo was taken, add it to your favorites, hide it, and share it directly with one of your contacts.

 Another year, another category of Google-compatible products has flooded the market.
 A few years ago, it was the Chromecast, then it was the Google Home and Home Mini, and now it's the Google Home Hub.
 With every first-party release comes a slew of third-party alternatives, boasting the same features, same integrations, same functions, but with different designs and prices.
 On paper, they should be equal to Google's, but time and time again, we've learned that they're not.

 Never though have the lines blurred as much as with the Home Hub and its Lenovo and JBL brethren.

 Google's Home Hub and the Lenovo's Smart Display might be the most popular Assistant-based smart displays this Black Friday — we figured the hardest decision people would have was between the two — but they're not the only Assistant-game in town.
 JBL's Link View is an option for those that prioritize audio over video.
 And if you want to pick one up for cheap, Verizon has it for just $150 right now.
 That's $50 less than any other retailer right now, and $100 less than MSRP.